niteshseram/NumberGuesser/README.md

 # NumberGuesser
-Number Guesser is a web projects which allow you to compete with the computer to guess random number.
+Number Guesser is a web project which allows you to compete with the computer to guess the random.